Bananenkaiser/twitch_prediction_script/README.md

 Rename your folder 'Prototyp' to your desired channel name on Twitch.

-You need to save your cookies from Twitch into 'twitch_cookies.csv' to log in
+You need to save your cookies from Twitch into 'twitch_cookies.csv' to log in.

 How to: